HolyFoxy/calculator-kalashnikov-av/README.md

 Server was updated.
 Loggin has been added to the server with output to the console

 Branch main was merged with branch server

+### 18.03.25
+Server was updated.
+Loggin has been added to the server with output into the file "log.json"

+Branchs were merged with each other